asobrien/crisp-linen/README.md

 Crisp-Linen
 ===========

-A clean, responsive theme for Ghost forked from Crisp.
+A clean, responsive theme for the [Ghost blogging platform](https://ghost.org/about/) forked from [Crisp](https://github.com/kathyqian/crisp-ghost-theme).

 INSTALLATION
 ------------